Subpart 507.1 - Acquisition Plans

 One Level above the Contracting Officer

-(2)If the acquisition meets one of the following criteria and is greater than the SAT, the planner must obtain HCA approval of the acquisition plan:
+(3)If the acquisition meets one of the following criteria, the planner must obtain HCA approval of the acquisition plan.
+HCAs may designate approval authority to a level no lower than the Contracting Director.

 (c) Sustainability Strategies.
 Strategies to either mitigate or adapt to climate change can be explored during acquisition planning and should be clearly documented within the acquisition plan (see 507.105).
 Some requirements may present more environmental opportunities than others.
 The Sustainable Facilities tool, available at sftool.gov may be used to identify sustainable attributes (products that are energy efficient, water efficient, or made from recycled materials).